 Substantive Change

-The University is required to notify SACSCOC of changes consistent with SACSCOC’s substantive change policy and when required, seek approval prior to the initiation of changes.
+The University is required to notify SACSCOC of changes consistent with SACSCOC’s substantive change policy, and to seek approval prior to the initiation of a change when appropriate.
 Substantive change is defined as a significant modification or expansion of the nature and scope of an accredited institution.
-Under federal regulations, substantive change includes:
+Under federal regulations, substantive change examples include but are not limited to:

 • Substantially changing the established mission or objectives of an institution or its programs.